 - Ylang-ylang: This unique plant has a delicate scent and is found in tropical Asia, where it is used medicinally.
 Ylang-ylang has been found to reduce stress, heart rate, and blood pressure and promote relaxation.

 - Bergamot: Perhaps best known for its contribution to Earl Grey tea, bergamot is a citrus fruit hybrid used in Italian folk medicine.
 Its unique scent has been shown to reduce anxiety, promote sleep, and relieve symptoms of chronic stress.

-- Ruled by Mercury and the element Fire, PEPPERMINT LEAF is a beneficial stimulant that always needs to be diluted regardless of its form.
-A diffused form of peppermint sprayed into: Stress can leave you feeling tired both mentally and physically.
-Ruled by Mercury and the element Fire, PEPPERMINT LEAF is a beneficial stimulant that always needs to be diluted regardless of its form.
-A diffused form of peppermint sprayed into oil can serve as a perfect pick-me-up and energy boost.
+- Ruled by Mercury and the element Fire, PEPPERMINT LEAF is a beneficial stimulant that must always be diluted regardless of its form.
+A diffused form of peppermint sprayed into the More: Stress can leave you feeling tired both mentally and physically.
+Ruled by Mercury and the element Fire, PEPPERMINT LEAF is a beneficial stimulant that must always be diluted regardless of its form.
+A diffused form of peppermint sprayed into the More oil can serve as a perfect pick-me-up and energy boost.
 The scent promotes alertness and improved cognitive function.
 Additionally, it has been found to relieve IBS symptoms and may be used in the treatment of neurodegenerative diseases like Parkinson’s.

 Whether you opt to use essential oils in the air or on your skin, they can be the perfect relief after a long, stressful day.
 These volatile aromatic compounds have been scientifically shown to be calming– plus, they’ll make your house smell great!